uktrade/data-flow-s3-import/README.md

 # Data Flow S3 Importer

-> This package helps python and django projects import data exposed by Data Flow into an S3 bucket.
+> This package helps Python and Django projects import data exposed by Data Flow into an S3 bucket.

 Data Flow is a data pipeline service that can be made to write data into S3 buckets for ingestion by client applications.